Search

 1. Regular schedule.
 The regular Order of Business of each session of the House will be as follows, unless modified by the House in the schedule adopted by the House.

-i.
-Opening Prayer
+1. Opening Prayer

-ii.
-Report of the Certification of the Minutes
+2. Report of the Certification of the Minutes

-iii.
-Report from the Committee on Credentials
+3. Report from the Committee on Credentials

-iv.
-Communications from the President
+4. Communications from the President

-v.
-Messages from the House of Bishops
+5. Messages from the House of Bishops

-vi.
-Report of the Committee on the Dispatch of Business
+6. Report of the Committee on the Dispatch of Business

-vii.
-Report on Elections
+7. Report on Elections

-viii.
-Consent Calendar
+8. Consent Calendar

-ix.
-Committee Reports and Legislation
+10. Committee Reports and Legislation

 Explanation:

-During the 79th General Convention, it was determined that a more efficient approach would be to conduct consent calendar votes at each legislative session, rather than limiting them to once a day in the morning.
+During the 79th General Convention, it was determined that a more efficient approach would be to conduct consent calendar votes at each legislative session rather than limiting them to once a day in the morning.
 This strategic change allows for grouping related items on the calendar, facilitating a smoother and timelier process of passing resolutions.
 It’s important to note that while this modification optimizes the legislative process, all other rules would remain unchanged.
 Deputies will still have a 24-hour window to review the consent calendar thoroughly before casting their votes or requesting the removal of specific items.
 This adjustment aims to enhance the Convention’s effectiveness and decision-making while upholding transparency and thoughtful consideration of all matters on the agenda.
-This was the approach used under the Special Rules of Order at the 80th General Convention.
+This approach was used under the Special Rules of Order at the 80th General Convention.

 Resolved, the House of Deputies amends Rule XIII.B.1.v of its Rules of Order as follows: